Move aside London, more and more Kiwi’s are moving to Amsterdam and I can see why.

 E A T

 I have to say a massive thank you to a great Kiwi gal who lives in Amsterdam.
 Kesha!
-She supplied me with a solid list of places to visit and I did my very best to get to all of them.
+She supplied me with this solid list of places to visit.

 I’m not being bias but we all know that the antipodean’s do the best brunch.
 Bakers and Roasters is a Kiwi owned cafe with a Brazilian touch.
 You may have to wait for a table but it’s worth the wait for a solid brunch to start the day.